Future USS Frank E. Petersen Jr. (DDG 121) Set For Charleston, South Carolina Commissioning

-Arleigh Burke-class guided-missile destroyer, the future USS Frank E. Petersen Jr. (DDG 121), will be commissioned, Saturday, May 14, 2022, in Charleston, South Carolina.
-(U.S. Navy graphic illustration by Ted Townsend)
+SAN DIEGO – Arleigh Burke-class guided-missile destroyer, the future USS Frank E. Petersen Jr. (DDG 121), will be commissioned, Saturday, May 14, 2022, in Charleston, South Carolina.

+Cmdr.
+Daniel Hancock, a 2002 graduate of the United States Naval Academy, is the commanding officer of the ship and leads the core crew of 32 officers and 297 enlisted personnel.
+The ship was built by Ingalls Shipbuilding is a shipyard located in Pascagoula, Mississippi.
+The ship is nearly 510 feet long, has a beam of 59 feet, and a navigational draft of 33 feet.
+Four General Electric LM 2500-30 gas turbines and two shafts power the ship, making it capable of speed in excess of 30 knots.

+The ship is named in honor of the late U.S. Marine Corps Lt.
+Gen. Frank E. Petersen Jr., who was the first Black aviator and general officer in the Marine Corps.

 |Date Taken: